jrkerns/3dpguidemedphys/README.md

 ### Get a Printer

 There are a lot of 3D printers to choose from.
-Specifically, I'm only addressing FDM printing; there are numerous different methods of 3D printing.
+Specifically, I'm only addressing Fused-Deposition Modeling (FDM) printing; there are numerous different methods of 3D printing.
 I describe here the typical, consumer-level method that extrudes plastic.
 The two that I can recommend are the [Ender 3](https://www.amazon.com/Comgrow-Creality-Ender-Aluminum-220x220x250mm/dp/B07BR3F9N6/ref=sr_1_3?crid=PO81S8XN0YT2&keywords=ender+3&qid=1647898347&sprefix=ender+3%2Caps%2C155&sr=8-3) (there is an original, Pro, and V2; any of them work) and the [Prusa MK3S](https://www.prusa3d.com/product/original-prusa-i3-mk3s-3d-printer-3/).
 The Ender is a low-budget (~$100-$300) entry-level printer.
 However, it's quite capable.
 Just be prepared to put some work in; it's got "good bones".
 The Prusa MK3S is closer to a turn-key solution.
 It has guided wizards and can come pre-assembled.
 Choose this if you want the results and don't care about the how.
 You don't have to pick one of these but I can recommend both.
 Generally, you'll want to pick a printer that satisfies these conditions:
   * **Is popular**.
-This is because the printer will thus have solutions to problems encountered vs a one-off from a no-name company.
+This is because the printer will have solutions to problems encountered vs a one-off from a no-name company.
 A printer is usually popular if it's 1) cheap and/or 2) has good customer support.
   * **Has customer support**.
 See above.
 In a professional context you want either: a) a clinical person who can become knowledgeable about 3D printing or b) good customer support.
   * **Will print the materials you need to**.
 See below about filaments.
-If you're just doing mechanical things, an open-frame printer without an enclosure is fine.
-If you want to do very large items or difficult materials, you may want to either pick a printer that focuses on that or buy an encloser for an open-frame printer.
+If you're printing simple models that will not be in heavy-duty usage, an open-frame printer without an enclosure is fine as the temperatures required for simpler filaments is lower.
+    If you want to do very large items or print with difficult materials that require a high temperature (250C+), you may want to either pick a printer that focuses on that or buy an enclosure for an open-frame printer as it regulates the ambient air around the printer.
     FFIW, I use an open-frame printer and only with the most difficult of models do I run into issues.

 TL;DR: Get a Prusa if you want turn-key.
 Get an Ender or clone if you're interested in the craft and don't mind fixing it when it breaks.
 For 95% of you, I'd suggest a Prusa.